beverleysun/beverleysun/README.md

 <img src="header.gif">

 **I'm a Penultimate Year Software Engineering student at the University of Auckland.
-I have a passion for learning new things and I hope to make a positive difference in the world :-)**
+I quite enjoy coding - enough to do a degree specialising in it :-)**